TheFutonEng/Calico-CNI-Tutorial/README.md

 # Introduction
 The inspiration for this repo came from [this Medium post from Vikram Fugro](https://medium.com/@vikram.fugro/project-calico-the-cni-way-659d057566ce) on the subject of investigating Project Calico using Ubuntu servers.
 It is highly recommended that this be read first before proceeding.
 This repo merely provides a means using Vagrant and Ansible to quickly get to the point where one can learn about Calico, CNI and the interaction between them.
-It is not meant to be a deep dive into Vagrant or Ansible but some pointers will be highlighted if they're applicable to the flow of the project.
+It is not meant to be a deep dive into Vagrant or Ansible but some pointers may be highlighted if they're applicable to the flow of the project.

 # Required Tools
 The tools in the below table are what are required to be installed on a laptop/computer in order to be able to use this repo.
 Note, future editions of these tools may work just fine, these are the versions that were tested.

-See about inserting a table for this with links to the project site and installation instructions for each.

 | Tool      | Tested Version | Install Instructions  |
 | --------- |:-------:|:---------------------:|